NorthstarWang/Ledger/README.md

 #### Prerequisites

 To be able to run the application, **Java SDK** and **Tomcat** are required.(Recommended version: Java 14 + Tomcat 9), Maven is required to configure.
+Database can be generated using the scripts in /database_script.txt

 ## Build using